 Associative memories are significantly impactful.
-The ability to make connections and inferences between unrelated items is a gift which should be cherished and retained.
-However, an openness and willingness to learn, grow, and receive updated information is of equal importance.
-No one should even become so attached to associative memories that they are closed off to a new perspective, updated information, or even the possibility that previously concluded associations may be incorrect or no longer valid.
+The ability to make connections and inferences between unrelated items is a gift that should be cherished and retained.
+However, an openness and willingness to learn, grow, and receive updated information are of equal importance.
+Of course, no one should become so attached to associative memories that they are closed off to a new perspective, updated information, or even the possibility that previously concluded associations might be incorrect or no longer valid.

-Due to the automatic and subconscious nature of associative memories, they can often be more influential than some people realize.
-These recollections have a tendency to impact the emotional state, experiences, and beliefs of human beings.
+Due to associative memories’ automatic and subconscious nature, they can often be more influential than some people realize.
+These recollections tend to impact the emotional state, experiences, and beliefs of human beings.
 Sometimes this is good, but other times the impact can be harmful or adverse.
 For this reason, having a trusted network of people to communicate with is of utmost importance.